jsudiaman/TuneJar/README.md

 ![](https://raw.githubusercontent.com/sudiamanj/TuneJar/master/img/screenshot.png)

 ### What is TuneJar?
-TuneJar is a music player that is **lightweight**, **cross-platform**, and **open-source**.
+TuneJar is a music player that is **lightweight**, **cross-platform**, and best of all, **open source**.

-Here's a list of TuneJar's main features:
+### Why TuneJar?
+Here's a few reasons why TuneJar might just be the right program for you.

+- M3U playlists can be created, imported (e.g. from iTunes), and exported for use in other music players.
+- Song metadata (Title, Artist, and Album) can be directly edited.
+- You may customize TuneJar's appeareance to your heart's content using [CSS](https://github.com/sudiamanj/TuneJar/blob/master/src/main/resources/viewcontroller/DarkTheme.css).

+Upon pre-release, there will be a Wiki set up with more detailed information.
+Stay tuned!

-## JDK
+## Setup
 This project requires JDK 8u40, which is somewhat recent.
-[Make sure you're caught up.](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-Also, check out this crazy awesome [guide to JavaFX8 dialogs.](http://code.makery.ch/blog/javafx-dialogs-official)
+[Make sure you're caught up.](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) Also, check out this crazy awesome [guide to JavaFX8 dialogs.](http://code.makery.ch/blog/javafx-dialogs-official)